Torture in secret prisons: The dark side of China's anti-corruption crackdown

 Completely unmarked aside from a street number, its entrance is buttressed by barriers and fencing.

-Inside lies an organization that strikes terror into the hearts of some of China's most powerful people, and oversees a sprawling network of secret prison where experts say torture and abuse are common.
+Inside lies an organization that strikes terror into the hearts of some of China's most powerful people, and oversees a sprawling network of secret prisons where experts say torture and abuse are common.

 The Central Commission for Discipline Inspection (CCDI) is the body tasked with investigating all 88 million members of the Chinese Communist Party for corruption.